mindspore-ai/docs/docs/reinforcement/docs/source_en/dqn.md

 ms.set_context(mode=ms.GRAPH_MODE)
 ```

-Methods that are annotated with `@ms_function` will be compiled into the MindSpore computational graph for auto-parallelisation and acceleration.
+Methods that are annotated with `@jit` will be compiled into the MindSpore computational graph for auto-parallelisation and acceleration.
 In this tutorial, we use this feature to implement an efficient `DQNTrainer` class.

 ### Defining the DQNTrainer class